 The Nihola 4.0 - Pedal assist ready

 So, why Nihola?
-Because its the lightest and most affordable cargo bike on the market and also the safest, because it's independent steering provides realtime city agility and stability.
+Because it's the lightest and most affordable cargo bike on the market and also the safest, because it's independent steering provides realtime city agility and stability.
 The Lexan plastic box can sustain impacts of up to 40km/hr and the whole bike is built for perpetual outdoor storage, from the thick powder coated frame to the internal gears and brakes.
-It's a solution designed for people in dense urban cities with developing cycling infrastructure who want a transport solution that can take kids and groceries but feels safe on and off the bike lane.
+It's a solution designed for people in dense urban cities with developing cycling infrastructure who want a transport solution that can take kids and groceries but feels safe in and outside the bike lane.
 In this respect it might be the most barrier-free and safest-feeling cargo bike for North America.